ludwick/kcpv/README.md

 Assessed rates of property taxes change year over year.
 I did some work to cleanup and extract rates for each levy code into csv files.
 You can find those in the [kc_levy_rates repo](https://github.com/ludwick/kc_levy_rates).

+## Contact & Copyright

+This was initially created by Rachael Ludwick, 2008, MIT license.

+Find me on [twitter](https://twitter.com/raludwick) or give me an email (see profile).
+Or I guess file a rull request. :)